 Instructors who wish to enroll Learning Assistants in the Quick Start Program should contact Dr. Kate Bunton, bunton@arizona.edu.
 Please include student name(s) and email address(es) in your enrollment email.

 More than 80% of Learning Assistants who participated in the initial offering of the program recommended that instructors who have Learning Assistants enroll their LAs in the Quick Start Program.
-Below find some of the positive comments from LAs who participated in spring 2019:
+Below find some of the positive comments from LAs who participated in the Quick Start program:

 "This course taught me all of the skills I need to deal with several different types of students, and reflecting on what I have learned will remind me how to help certain students and ensure that they are understanding the material."